xueharry/6_Degrees_of_Wikipedia/README.md

 # 6_Degrees_of_Wikipedia
-A simple chrome extension that enables a user to play the 6 Degrees of Wikipedia game with a user-selected topic and a randomized initial page.
+A Chrome extension that enables a user to play the 6 Degrees of Wikipedia game with a user-selected topic and a randomized initial page.

 # Installation
 Download from the [Chrome Web Store] (https://chrome.google.com/webstore/detail/6-degrees-of-wikipedia/ffcognhmlfacpmllbbpbkhhachemlhfa)